What is a covenant waiver?

 Why might lenders agree to covenant waivers?
 Let's start by looking at incentives.
 When corporate lenders and their borrowers agree to a debt raise, the lenders seek to make money on their loan by receiving interest payments, while borrowers seek access to capital.
 The intention of financial covenants is to alert lenders to potential issues when it comes to borrower creditworthiness.

-If a lender finds that a borrower has violated a covenant, but does not think that the borrower's overall creditworthiness is impaired, it may decide that it is more advantageous to continue their relationship with the borrower.
+If a lender finds that a borrower has violated a covenant, but does not think that the borrower's overall creditworthiness is impaired, it may decide that it is more advantageous to continue its relationship with the borrower.
 After all, the lender still seeks to earn money on its funds by lending those funds to borrowers, and new debt agreements can take a long time to source, negotiate, and execute.

 In other words, if a borrower trips a covenant early on in the relationship (but remains creditworthy), a lender may decide that they would rather continue on with the previously agreed-upon loan arrangement than force full borrower repayment.